ManticoreGamesInc/platform-documentation/src/tutorials/concurrent_storage_tutorial.md

 ##### Create PlaceGuidanceMessage Function

 The `PlaceGuidanceMessage` function will handle spawning in the guidance message asset into the world.
-The asset will be added as a child of `GUIDANCE_MESSAGES_CONTANER`.
+The asset will be added as a child of `GUIDANCE_MESSAGES_CONTAINER`.
 The asset will also need to have the dynamic properties set so that when a player opens up the UI of the guidance message, they will be able to see the message, player who created it, date of when it was created, and the amount of coins that player has received for that guidance message.

 The name of the asset is set using the id of the player who created the guidance message, and the timestamp.
 This is done to create a unique name for later on when you will need to check if existing guidance messages are valid or not.